-We have applied to have our shares listed on the NYSE under the symbol "TTAM."
+Our common shares have been approved for listing on the NYSE under the symbol "TTAM."

 The following table shows the underwriting discounts and commissions that we and the selling shareholder are to pay to the underwriters in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.